If there is a more typically Swiss tagline than "We plan your spontaneity," I have yet to hear it.

 Switzerland's ability to time trains to coincide with each other means that the journey is painless.
-As we board the bus (complete with cheery driver waiting for the train) to our final destination, Sta.
-Maria in the Val Müstair, snow has begun to fall.
+As we board the bus (complete with a cheery driver waiting for the train) to our final destination, Sta.
+Maria in the Val Müstair, the snow has begun to fall.
 As we summit the mountain pass, the zero-visibility does not phase him.
 Our bus tackles hairpin turns with aplomb, and we are grateful that we cannot see the long way down in the dark.

 Our hotel is traditional in every sense of the word.
 From the beautiful, traditional Romansh dress of the owner to the wooden beds, it is rustic yet immaculate.
 The owner tells us tales of local bears and wolves, and I drift off to sleep dreaming of being in Game of Thrones.

 We are woken by the sound of silence; snow is falling and there is not a tram to be heard.
 With packed lunch, bus tickets, and thermos provided, we sling our show shoes over our shoulders and board the local post bus.
 Last night’s driver cheerily greets us with Gute Morge.
 We are his only passengers, and he is the last person we would see for the next four hours.

 Today, we are hiking the Senda da l’ours, or Path of the Bears, but we are assured any actual bears will be fast asleep at this time of year.

 The route is marked by wooden bears guiding us back to Sta.
 Maria.
 Nobody has told us how to use show shoes, but we soon get the hang of it - they are like shoes that you wear in the snow.
 Certainly without them, we would be knee-deep in powder.